zapteryx/Zap/README.md

 ```
 commands - An array of strings (of your commands).
 If your module does not require commands and only uses events, replace it with `[]`.
 Do NOT use the same commands regardless in the same module or in separate modules.

 help - An array of objects.
 The `cmd` must be in the same order as the commands above it.
 This is shown in the help menu.
+A list of permissions can be found [here](https://abal.moe/Eris/docs/reference).

 events - An array of strings.
 Most events [here](https://abal.moe/Eris/docs/Client#event-channelCreate) should work perfectly fine.
 If unneeded, replace it with `[]`.